mircealungu/mircea/thoughtstream.md

-ever tried, ever failed. no matter... time for a re.starting of the no-added-sugars no-gluten diet. i think i feel my joints a bit painful after a few weeks of exceptions culminating in a day of anti-diet :)
+ever tried, ever failed. no matter... time for a re.starting of the no-added-sugars no-gluten diet. i think i feel my joints a bit painful after a few weeks of exceptions culminating in a day of anti-diet.

 **May 30**